didoesdigital/steno-dictionaries/README.md

 * `KWR-GS`: "

-You might then remove the usual strokes for opening and closing double quotation marks from your dictionary so you can still use these marks with spacing on demand.
+You might then remove the usual strokes for opening and closing double quotation marks from your dictionary, so you can still use these marks with spacing on demand.
 You might also replace these entries with smart or curly double quotation marks, for example:

 ```
 "KW-GS": "{“^}",